streamlink/streamlink-twitch-gui-wiki/Chat-configuration.md

 A custom executable path needs to be set, if it can't be resolved via the included list of default install locations or via the system's `PATH` environment variable.

-### Internet Explorer (Windows)

-This is the equivalent of the app mode of Chromium / Google Chrome.
-Requires the `msie-minimal.vbs` script to be located in the application folder (included in the Windows releases).

 ### [Chatty][chatty]

 Uses the popular Java based chat application for Twitch.
 Please use a version greater than `0.8.2b2`, so single instance mode can be used.